-Admission to candidacy for the combined Bachelor of Arts and Bachelor of Music degrees is based upon the recommendation of a School of Music faculty reviewing committee.
+Admission to candidacy for the combined Bachelor of Music Education and Music degrees is based upon the recommendation of a School of Music faculty reviewing committee.
 The student who desires to complete the combined degrees must demonstrate outstanding musical talent.
 Application for admission to the combined degree program must take place prior to the close of the student's second year in the university.